Table of Contents

 Board review style question #1

-- The tumor likely has a GNAS mutation
+- Tumor likely has a GNAS mutation

-- This is an unusual tumor in the pediatric population
+- Unusual tumor in the pediatric population

 Board review style answer #1